mkenzie87/News-Article-Udacity-Lesson/README.md

 > Natural language processing (NLP) is a subfield of computer science, information engineering, and artificial intelligence concerned with the interactions between computers and human (natural) languages, in particular how to program computers to process and analyze large amounts of natural language data.

-You could spend years and get a masters degree focusing on the details of creating NLP systems and algorithms.
-Typically, NLP programs require far more resources than individuals have access to, but a fairly new API called Aylien has put a public facing API in front of their NLP system.
-We will use it in this project to determine various attributes of an article or blog post.

 ## Getting started

 It would probably be good to first get your basic project setup and functioning.
 Follow the steps from the course up to Lesson 4 but don't add Service Workers just yet.
 We won't need the service workers during development and having extra caches floating around just means there's more potential for confusion.
 So, fork this repo and begin your project setup.